-A charmingly preserved Gold Rush town in Central Mariposa County surrounded by beautiful scenery, the town of Mariposa will have something to offer to every traveler.
+A charmingly preserved Gold Rush town in Central Mariposa County surrounded by beautiful scenery, the town of Mariposa, California will have something to offer to every traveler.
 Take a scenic hike, go on a culture-filled museum tour, or try one of Mariposa County’s delicious small-town restaurants and breweries.

 It’s a quick step from the charming streets of the town of Mariposa into the Stockton Creek Preserve.
-This area, managed by the Sierra Foothill Conservancy, contains more than 5 miles (8 km) of rolling trails that meanders across hillsides and along Stockton Creek for a quick dose of natural beauty.
-In early spring, you’ll find blooming wildflowers, and the colorful butterflies that give Mariposa its name (mariposa is Spanish for butterfly).
-And best of all – these trails are open to pets too, so everyone can enjoy a hike together.
+This area, managed by the Sierra Foothill Conservancy, contains more than 5 miles (8 km) of rolling trails that meander across hillsides and along Stockton Creek for a quick dose of natural beauty.
+In early spring, you’ll find blooming wildflowers, and the colorful butterflies that give Mariposa its name.
 This trail more than earns the title of one of the best hikes in and around Yosemite.

 For a personal experience you won’t forget, try one of Mariposa’s welcoming Bed and Breakfasts, like the Restful Nest, or Yosemite Plaisance.
 Or choose the privacy of one of Mariposa’s many vacation rentals, like the Yosemite Mountaintop Retreat on 100 acres of private land with an outdoor pool and jacuzzi overlooking the mountains, or a cozy home away from home in town like The Loft at 1850.

 In addition to history, Mariposa, CA is also rich in restaurants and dining opportunities, with many tasty options close by and easy to explore.
 Find local brews at Mariposa’s 1850 Restaurant along with gourmet burgers that are literally the talk of the town.
 Sit down to a celebratory meal at Charles Street Dinner House where you’ll find delectable fare in a comfortable and welcoming setting.
 Visit the Butterfly Creek Winery, the largest vineyard in the country, to sample locally made wines.
-Or get into the groove at the Grove House with live music, 16 craft beers on tap, and a rotating farm-to-table menu that the whole family will love.
+Or get into the groove at the Grove House with live music, 16 craft beers on tap, and a rotating farm-to-table menu the whole family will love.

 Explore more Yosemite restaurants for the best places to eat in Mariposa County.

 Today’s visitors to Mariposa will find many remnants from those early days, from preserved landmarks to obscure ruins – like the Old Stone Jail, a preserved jail built in 1858 that’s a perfect taste of the town’s Wild West history.

-Feel the Old West as you stroll up the historic main street or take a tour of the 1854 Mariposa County Courthouse, the oldest courthouse west of the Rockies still in continuous operation and Completed in 1854, the Mariposa County Courthouse is the oldest superior courthouse west of the Mississippi and the oldest courthouse in continuous use west of the Rockies.
-Feel free to take a peek inside during normal business hours.
-(Naturally, security checks and rules of appropriate behavior are in effect.)
-Free to the public.
-Call 209-966-7081 to set up your tour.
+Feel the Old West as you stroll up the historic main street or take a tour of the 1854 Mariposa County Courthouse, completed in 1854, the Mariposa County Courthouse is the oldest superior courthouse west of the Mississippi and the oldest courthouse in continuous use west of the Rockies.

 With Yosemite National Park in Mariposa’s backyard, tourism played a role as far back as the 1870s, though it didn’t really take off until automobile travel did too.
 Nowadays, about four million people visit Yosemite National Park each year.
 Over the years, the county has become host to a wide variety of popular annual festivals and events.
 Whichever month you arrive in, you’re bound to find something fun going on.